DeisData/unix-shell/session-5.md

 ## Questions of the day:
 - How can I save and re-use commands?

+## Fun Resources
+- [Bash Help Sheet](https://www.shell-tips.com/sheets/bash-help-sheet.pdf) has shortcuts for quick navigating and editing in your shell
+- [Mastering Bash with Tips and Tricks](https://www.shell-tips.com/bash/) has some great examples of how scripts can be used in a variety of ways.v
+- [30 Bash Script Examples](https://linuxhint.com/30_bash_script_examples/) depicts some basic to more complex scripting examples
+- [StackOverflow thread of most powerful examples of Unix Commands or Scripts every programmer should know](https://stackoverflow.com/questions/1102986/most-powerful-examples-of-unix-commands-or-scripts-every-programmer-should-know) is old but has some great examples.
+In general, StackOverflow is a great community for technical questions.

+## Writing Shell Scripts
 ### Shabang the top line of a script:
 ```
 #!/bin/bash